jrobsonchase/blog/content/embedded-frustrations/index.md

 `Future`s-first interfaces that define their own interrupt handlers to handle task wakeup/notification.
 To run these `Future`s, we'll also need a sufficiently robust executor, ideally one that can juggle more than one task at a time and that doesn't simply poll everything in a tight loop.
+To that end, I've been working on a `no_std`-compatible executor, which will be the topic of Part 3!

 [thread]: https://internals.rust-lang.org/t/pre-rfc-allowing-async-await-in-no-std/8460
 [embrio-async]: https://github.com/Nemo157/embrio-rs/tree/master/embrio-async